Nauru: Geography

 Coral cliffs surround Nauru's central plateau.
 The highest point of the plateau, Command Ridge, is 71 m above sea level.

 The only fertile areas on Nauru are on the narrow coastal belt, where coconut palms flourish.
 The land around Buada Lagoon supports bananas, pineapples, vegetables, pandanus trees, and indigenous hardwoods, such as the tamanu tree.

 Nauru was one of three great phosphate rock islands in the Pacific Ocean, along with Banaba (Ocean Island), in Kiribati, and Makatea, in French Polynesia.
 The phosphate reserves on Nauru are now almost entirely depleted.
 Phosphate mining in the central plateau has left a barren terrain of jagged limestone pinnacles up to 15 m high.
 Mining has stripped and devastated about 80 per cent of Nauru's land area, leaving it uninhabitable, and has also affected the surrounding exclusive economic zone; Forty per cent of marine life is estimated to have been killed by silt and phosphate runoff.

-The island has no rivers, and there is no inflow or outflow from Buada Lagoon, an endorheic basin.